Promo code SPRING2022 will be automatically applied at checkout!

 Community and Public Health Settings

 These settings might include organizations such as public schools, Women, Infants, and Children (WIC), or certain non-profit organizations.
-Depending on the employer, credential and work experience requirements may vary.
+Depending on the employer, credentials, and work experience, requirements may vary.

 Public health nutritionists are focused on understanding and supporting the health and wellbeing of larger populations.
 Though they may do some one-on-one counseling work as part of their role, they are typically guiding larger groups.